As an Amazon Associate, I earn from qualifying purchases.

 - Pistachio Flour - This can be ordered online or if you prefer just make your own from roasted unsalted pistachios.
 Place the nuts into a food processor and chop them to a fine powder.
-Be cautious to stop the processor before they turn to pistachio butter.
+Be cautious to stop the processor before they turn to pistachio paste and you may need to sift the ground pistachios to get out any large chunks that remain.

 - Non-Dairy Milk Powder - I use coconut milk powder here.
 You can use any non-dairy milk powder in place of that (oat milk, rice milk, etc).
 If you're not dairy free, feel free to substitute dairy milk powder in the same measure.

 - Vegan Butter - I use either Country Crock Plant Butter or Miyokos Vegan butter in my baking.
-Any brand should work fine, just avoid margarine.
-If you're not dairy free, you can use regular butter in the same measure.
+Any brand of vegan butter should work fine, just avoid margarine.
+If you're not dairy free, you can use regular unsalted butter in the same measure.

 Storage

-If you want to bake the cookies ahead, they will stay fresh about 3 days in an airtight container.
-They will lose a little bit of their crispy-ness around the edges, but the centers will stay soft and chewy.
+Store leftover cookies in an airtight container at room temperature for about 3 days.
+They will lose a little bit of their crispiness around the edges, but the centers will stay soft and chewy.

 You can also make the dough 1-2 days before, cover it in plastic wrap and place it in the refrigerator.
 The cookies will spread just a little less if you bake them straight from the refrigerator, but no adjustments are needed to temperature or cook time.